 Contact Paul Davis for all your property damage needs.
 (586) 792-6933

-- Report the damage to your insurance company as soon as you can.
+- Report the damage to your insurance company as soon as it is possible.

 - Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are complete.
+Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are done.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You have suffered a water loss.
-While you are waiting for help to arrive, listed below are some tips to help deal with the damage:
+While you are waiting for us to arrive, below are helpful tips to help deal with the damage:

-- Water Source: It is very important to shut off the water.
+- Water Source: It is important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

 - Floors: Remove as much standing water as possible, using a mop or towels.
-(Never use a vacuum cleaner.)
+(Never use the vacuum cleaner.)

-- Carpeting: Blot wet carpeting with clean, white towels.
+- Carpeting: Blot wet carpet with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet when possible.
+- Carpets: Avoid being on carpet if at all possible.
 Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Don’t attempt to wipe or wash ceilings and other absorbent surfaces.
+- Walls/Ceilings: Don’t attempt to wipe or wash ceilings or other absorbent surfaces.

-- Doors: Shut doors in affected rooms to limit smoke odors as much as possible.
+- Doors: Close doors in affected areas to confine smoke odors as much as possible.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.

-If your home or business is damaged by fire, storm, water, mold or other disaster, Call Paul!
+If your business or home is damaged by storm, fire, mold, water or other disaster, Call Paul!